Guidance for parents or carers who are considering Elective Home Education (EHE).

 We aim to work with families who choose to electively home educate to ensure we are able to provide families with continuing support.
 To find out more information regarding how we work with families in North Yorkshire please read our home education policy.

 There is lots of information regarding Elective Home Education (EHE) available.
-One such resource is Education Otherwise which provides advice and resources about home-schooling in the UK.

 In North Yorkshire there is a team of 4 Elective Home Education EHE Advisors whom professionals or parents/carers can contact should they have any queries: